-7.30pm: Thornbury and District Flower Club Workshop
+7.30pm: Flower Club Practice Night

 Thornbury Methodist Church

-Thombury has had a Methodist presence since 1789 when John Wesley preached in the "neat and commodious preaching house."
+Thombury has had a Methodist presence since 1789 when John Wesley preached in the "neat and commodious preaching house".
 The original building was vacated in 1878 when the congregation transferred to the present neo-Gothic building in the High Street.

 Members are involved in a range of community activities, play a significant role in Circuit and District functions and there is an active group of Local Preachers.
-There is an ongoing commitment to provide financial support for a children's home in Zimbabwe.

 The Church plays its part as a partner in "Thornbury Churches Together" and shares a ministry to the local hospital.